How the Digestive System Works? Step by Step Process in Order

 • Hence, we get rid of thirst immediately after drinking water.

-• Even the effects of alcohol intake is observed quickly due to faster gastric absorption.
+• Even the effects of alcohol intake are observed quickly due to faster gastric absorption.

 The acidic content in the stomach converts iron into a soluble form for easy absorption.